na-na-hi/renget/archive/tmd2many_rules.md

 	- **Confusion**: The miss range of the Afflicted's Moves is increased (1-6).
 However, instead of missing, they will instead target the closest ally.
 A critical fail will cause the Afflicted to damage themselves.
 Lasts 4 turns.
 	- **Poison & Badly Poisoned**: The Afflicted suffers [DoT](https://rentry.co/tmd2many_rules#damage-over-time-dot) until cured of its Poison.
 	- **Burn**: Reduces the BP of the Afflicted's Physical Moves by half.
 The Afflicted suffers [DoT](https://rentry.co/tmd2many_rules#damage-over-time-dot).
 	- **Sleep**: The Afflicted's Max AP is decreased to 0AP, meaning they are now asleep.
-AP returns in increments of ¼ of max AP value each turn until back to normal (round up if needed).
-For move purposes, user is considered asleep until their AP returns to normal.
+AP returns in increments of ¼ of max AP value each turn until back to normal (round up if needed), or until they are directly attacked.
+For move purposes, the User is considered asleep until their AP returns to normal.
 	- **Freeze**: The Afflicted is Frozen for two turns and cannot act.
 Incoming damage is reduced by 3. -2AP to thaw out on the third turn.
 (See [Non-Move Actions](https://rentry.co/tmd2many_rules#non-move-actions))

 - **Minor Status Conditions**